kbcaleb/Probable-Wordlists/README.md

  * [Ian Norden](https://github.com/iancnorden) for helping with duplicates and volunteering his time to make me a little less noobish
  * The folks over at [OWASP's SecLists](https://www.owasp.org/index.php/Projects/OWASP_SecLists_Project) for providing sources and inspiration
  * Sources like [Weakpass](https://weakpass.com/), [Crackstation](https://crackstation.net/), [Hashkiller](https://hashkiller.co.uk/) and [Hashes.Org](https://hashes.org/) for inspiration and lists.
+ * [Hack-With-Github](https://github.com/Hack-with-Github) for including this repository on the [Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) repository.